-The Channel Islands are an English Channel archipelago off the coast of France.
-It is a popular destination for tourists that is well-known for its relaxed atmosphere, natural beauty, and wildlife diversity.
+The Channel Islands are a popular destination for tourists.
+The islands are well-known for its relaxed atmosphere, natural beauty, and wildlife diversity.
 You can conveniently reach the islands from both Great Britain and France by air or ferry.

 Suppose you want a relaxing getaway or want to find a lovely place to live.
 In that case, the Channel Islands are the perfect destination for you.